-Police report that Call went with the alleged victim to her room late on the night of Sept.
-8, 2017.
-While there, they started off talking to one another from opposite ends of the room and then ended up snuggling on her bed.
-According to a probable cause statement, he asked her for sex multiple times and she repeatedly told him “no.” However, he reportedly ignored her and raped her.
+According to prosecutors, Call went with the victim to her room late on the night of Sept.
+9, 2017.
+While there, he asked her for sex multiple times and she repeatedly told him “no.” However, he reportedly ignored her and raped her.

-Records show Call was living in Logan at the time the alleged rape occurred.
+The crime occurred while Call, who is originally from Willard, was living in Logan.
 He was not attending USU at the time and was never enrolled as a student.

 During Wednesday’s sentencing, defense attorney Darwin Overson said Call had changed during the past three years while the case worked its way through the court.
 He explained how his client had no criminal history, a good job, strong family support, and had successfully worn an ankle monitor since being allowed out of jail on bail.

 Call declined to speak during the sentencing and sat quietly next to his attorney, staring forward.

 Overson said Call realized what he did was wrong and had apologized to the victim.
 He asked the court to avoid sentencing the defendant to anymore jail time.